IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 $ oc start-build authors --from-dir=.
 ```

-## Step 3: Verify the build in the Open Shift Container Registry UI
+## Step 3: Verify the build in the OpenShift web console

 1. Logon to IBM Cloud web console